wix/Detox/docs/Troubleshooting.Synchronization.md

 <br>

-### Tweeking and fine-tuning the sychronization mechanisms
+### Tweaking and fine-tuning the synchronization mechanisms

 > This isn't exposed yet, TBD